-- 6 With respect to the amendments to the state fire code as set forth in section 14 28 020 items 3, 4, 24, 31, 32, 33, 34 and 36 below, the proposed amendments are required due to topographic conditions.
+With respect to the amendments to the state fire code as set forth in section 14.28.010 items 040, 050, 060, 070, 080, 090, 100, 110, 120, 130, 140, 310, 340, 350, 360, 370, 380, 390, 400, 410, 420, 430,

+Justification: Topographic.
 The increased use of decreased property line setback development and increased development densities increase the community risk from fire or hazardous materials spread and the number of persons potentially endangered.
-The proposed amendments allow for either increased review and mitigation, or decreased hazard to the community, or both - 7 With respect to the amendments to the state fire code as set forth in section 14 28 020 items 13, 14, 20, 25, and 26 below, the proposed amendments are required due to topographic and climatic conditions.
-Narrow and winding access roads to hillside areas, and hot, dry weather and seasonal winds result in increased exposure to fire risk.
-The increased use of decreased property line setback development and increased development densities increase the community risk from fire spread and the number of persons potentially endangered.
-The proposed amendments allow for either increased review and mitigation, or decreased hazard to the community through increased use of automatic fire extinguishing systems and/or the decreased use of combustible exterior materials, or both - 8 With respect to the amendments to the state fire code as set forth in section 14 28 020 items 15, and 16 below, the proposed amendments are required due to geologic conditions.
-Pasadena is located within a seismically active zone and is near several active fault lines.
-Residential domestic water supplies are generally not as seismically resilient as fire sprinkler systems.
-For example, in the event a porcelain fixture broke in an earthquake, a fire suppression system using a combination water supply could be compromised, whereas a fire sprinkler system with a dedicated supply could still be functional.
-This amendment increases the survivability of fire sprinkler systems.
-The proposed amendments allow for either increased review and mitigation, decreased hazard to the community by allowing for limited leakage or other water loss in calculations and disallowing a more vulnerable type of system, or both - 9 With respect to the amendments to the state fire code as set forth in section 14 28 020 items 12 and 19 below, the proposed amendments are required due to topographic conditions.
+The proposed amendments allow for either increased review and mitigation, or decreased hazard to the community, or both.

+7. With respect to the amendments to the state fire code as set forth in section 14.28.010 items 200, 210, 220.
+230, 240, 250, 260, 270, 280, 320, and 330, fire spread and the number of persons potentially endangered.
+The proposed amendments allow for either increased review and mitigation, or decreased hazard to the community through increased use of automatic fire detection or extinguishing systems, and/or the decreased use of combustible exterior materials, or both.

+Justification: Topographic and Climatic.
+Increasing vehicular density, narrow and winding access roads to hillside areas, and hot, dry weather and seasonal winds result in increased exposure to fire risk.
+The increased use of decreased property line setback development and increased development densities increase the community risk from

+With respect to the amendments to the state fire code as set forth in section 14.28.010 items 180 and 190,

+Justification: Topographic.
 The increased use of decreased property line setback development, increased use of light weight construction, increased intermingling of hazardous occupancies with less hazardous occupancies that have been historically separated, and increased development densities increase the community risk from fire spread and other hazardous conditions and the number of persons potentially endangered.
-The proposed amendments allow for the increased efficacy and safety of the response to emergencies by ensuring acceptable emergency communications and thereby improving the safety of both the community and emergency responders. - 10 With respect to the amendments to the state fire code as set forth in section 14 28 020 item 38 below, the proposed amendments are required due to topographic conditions.
-The increased use of decreased property line setback development, increased use of light weight construction, increased intermingling of hazardous.
+The proposed amendments allow for the increased efficacy and safety of the response to emergencies by ensuring acceptable emergency communications and thereby improving the safety of both the community and emergency responders.

+With respect to the amendments to the state fire code as set forth in section 14.28.010 item 450, 460, and 470,

-occupancies with less hazardous occupancies that have been historically separated, and increased development densities increase the community risk from fire spread and other hazardous conditions and the number of persons potentially endangered.
-This amendment increases public and firefighter safety by increasing the likelihood that automatic fire extinguishing systems will have sufficient water flow capacity to contain or extinguish significant fires before the fire extends to adjacent areas or structures
+Justification: Topographic.
+The increased use of decreased property line setback development, increased use of light weight construction, increased intermingling of hazardous occupancies with less hazardous occupancies that have been historically separated, and increased development densities increase the community risk from fire spread and other hazardous conditions and the number of persons potentially endangered.
+This amendment increases public and firefighter safety by increasing the likelihood that automatic fire extinguishing systems will have sufficient water flow capacity to contain or extinguish significant fires before the fire extends to adjacent areas or structures.